Common Boxwood Buxus sempervirens

 -

-The American Boxwood is considered a low maintenance plant.
-It is shallow-rooted and adapts to a wide range of light and soil conditions.
-Avoid planting too deeply or in soils that are not well-drained.
-Add a few inches of mulch to protect the shallow roots from getting dry and hot.
-Protect from winds and full winter sun by placing in a location where these conditions are limited.
-Winter winds and full sun can cause dehydration and bronzing.
+It is best not to plant too deeply and prefers well-drained soil.
+A few inches of mulch will protect the shallow roots from getting dry and hot.
+Protect from winds and full winter sun by placing in a location where these conditions are limited, as they can cause dehydration and bronzing.
 Remove any accumulated snow to protect the branches.
 Thinning plants annually will assist with light and air circulation.
+Do not prune too early in the spring or late in summer.

 Quick ID Hints:

-- Leaves opposite, apex acute to obtuse
+- Leaves are opposite, apex acute to obtuse

-- Stems square/ winged with decurrent petioles
+- Stems are square and winged with decurrent petioles

 - Profile Video: